mindsdb/mindsdb-docs-old/README.md

 ## Running the docs locally

-First install the mkdocs and mkdocs-matherial theme in your python virtual environment:
+First install the mkdocs and mkdocs-material theme in your python virtual environment:
 ```
 pip install mkdocs mkdocs-material
 ```